 A few days after visiting the pumpkin farm, E.H. became ill with severe abdominal pain and bloody diarrhea.
 She had an E. coli O157:H7 infection.
-The toxins produced by these deadly bacterium had moved to her kidneys.
+The toxins produced by the deadly E. coli bacteria had moved to her kidneys.
 In just days she went from being a healthy little girl to being in intensive care at a hospital, fighting for her life.
 She had developed HUS, and her kidneys had shut down.
 She recovered, but the renal damage is permanent, and she may need a kidney transplant in the future.

 The family hired our law firm to help them.
-Fred Pritzker and his food poisoning lawyers worked on this case and found that on the day of little E.H.’s visit, thousands of pounds of manure, together with contaminated bedding and hay, littered the animal enclosure area.
+Our food poisoning lawyers worked on this case and found that on the day of little E.H.’s visit, thousands of pounds of manure, together with contaminated bedding and hay, littered the animal enclosure area.
 Manure was everywhere, on animals, the ground, as well as on the gate through which little children reached to pet and feed the animals.

 In addition, in violation of industry guidelines, the owners did not provide handwashing stations or warning signs.

 The Pritzker Hageman E. coli team took the case to trial and won a $7.55 million verdict for little E.H.
 (File # 27-CV-14-17068).